Just-Alex22/ConkyMan/README.md

 ## How does it work?

-It works by searching for specific values in `conky.lua` and modifying them without touching the rest of the code. **ConkyMan** also comes with a pre-built text editor for experienced users who don't want to search for the specific `.conkyrc` or `conky.config` files.
+It works by searching for specific values in `conky.lua` and modifying them without touching the rest of the code. **ConkyMan** also comes with a built-in text editor for experienced users who don't want to search for the specific `.conkyrc` or `conky.config` files.

 ## What version should I choose?